Man shot, killed while waiting for father with twin brother at Westmoreland County bar - NewsBreak

 UPPER BURRELL, Pa. — A man was shot and killed Saturday night inside a crowded Westmoreland County bar while his twin brother and their father were also there.

-The deadly shooting happened shortly after 9 p.m. at Woodpeckers Pub and Grub in Upper Burrell, near New Kensington.
+The deadly shooting happened at Woodpeckers Pub and Grub in Upper Burrell, near New Kensington.

 Pate said the bar was crowded when a regular customer identified as Daniel Moles, 61, pulled out a .45 caliber gun and fired twice.
-One shot hit 31-year-old Randy Jenereaux in the chest, killing him.
+One shot hit a 30-year-old man from Vandergrift, killing him.

-Investigators said Jenereaux, of Vandergrift, and Moles did not know each other and did not have any interaction at the bar.
+Investigators said the victim and Moles did not know each other and did not have any interaction at the bar.

-Officers said Jenereaux’s twin brother carried him to a car and tried to drive to a nearby hospital.
-Jenereaux kept getting worse and they eventually pulled over to call 911.
-The two brothers were waiting for their father, who was working at the bar as a cook.
+Officers said the victim’s twin brother carried him to a car and tried to drive to a nearby hospital.
+The man kept getting worse and they eventually pulled over to call 911.
+The two brothers were waiting for their father who was working at the bar as a cook.

 “I talked to the father.
 He’s just devastated.
 Just looking for answers, and so are we,” Pate said.